-- 1 credit ACP 100 Academic and Career Planning (strongly suggested to be taken during the student's first semester)

-- 3 credits English (ENG 110)
+- 1 credit ACP 100 Academic and Career Planning (strongly suggested to be taken during the student's first semester) - 6 credits English/communication: ENG 105 or ENG 110 and one (1) additional course in ENG or COM - 3 credits math (MAT) - 3-4 credits science

-- 3 credits communication (COM 101 or COM 120)

-- 3 credits math (MAT)

-- 3-4 credits science

-- 3 credits technology (CIT 100)

-- 3 credits wellness (LIF 111)
+- 3 credits technology (CIT 100) - 3 credits social science/humanities

-- 3 credits social science

-This is a total of 22 or 23 credits, depending on whether a 3-credit or 4-credit science course is required by the program.
-In addition to the degree requirements, students must complete 38-43 program credits, depending upon the specific program the student seeks to complete.
+This is a total of 19 or 20 credits, depending on whether a 3-credit or 4-credit science course is required by the program.
+In addition to the degree requirements, students must complete 41-46 program credits, depending upon the specific program the student seeks to complete.

-The Associate of Science Degree (60-64 credits) is designed to provide a substantial program experience while optimizing the transferability of the course work for those students who may later decide to seek further education at a baccalaureate institution.
+The Associate of Science Degree (60-64 credits\) is designed to provide a substantial program experience while optimizing the transferability of the course work for those students who may later decide to seek further education at a baccalaureate institution.